 A private proxy acts as an intermediary between a client and the internet.
 Applying a private proxy means that one client is exclusively using the dedicated IP address at a given time.
 When a private proxy is in use, requests run through the proxy server (which masks the client’s original IP address) first, and only then connects to the internet resources to fulfill client’s requests.

 Whenever you connect to the internet, your IP address allows other websites to track your browsing activity, regardless of its nature.
-The only way to stay anonymous is to hide your IP.
-And this is where proxies come in handy.
+The only way to stay anonymous is to hide your IP, and this is where private proxies come in handy.